Offshore gas storage

 Currently Victoria only has one deep storage facility which is in the southwest of the state.
 With the amount of gas produced from the Gippsland Basin falling, gas storage will continue to be vital when demand is highest for supplying domestic and industrial users as well as generating electricity.
 Until we have more batteries and other forms of clean electricity storage (including solar and wind), gas-powered generators will continue to work as a backup to ensure Victorians have a continual power supply.

-Fundamentally, the Bill will allow gas to be stored under the sea in the same way it has been stored under the coastal areas of south-west Victoria.
+Fundamentally, it allows gas to be stored under the sea in the same way it has been stored under the coastal areas of south-west Victoria.
 This will help alleviate the potential shortfall that has been predicted by AEMO.

 The development of unconventional gas, coal seam gas and the use of fracking are all banned in Victoria.